jackiehjm/stx-docs/doc/source/updates/kubernetes/configuring-kubernetes-update-orchestration.rst

 #.
 Confirm that the system is healthy.

-    Check the current system health status, resolve any alarms and other issues reported by the :command:`system health-query-kube-upgrade` command then recheck the system health status to confirm that all **System Health** fields are set to **OK**.
+    Check the current system health status, resolve any alarms and other issues reported by the :command:`system health-query-kube-upgrade` command, then recheck the system health status to confirm that all **System Health** fields are set to **OK**.